 On July 1, 2018, YMCA took over housing units previously managed by Community Housing Network and Columbus Area Integrated Health Services.
-The number of units was reduced from 222 to 174 during the first six months of the fiscal year.
-YMCA is in the process of further reducing capacity to stabilize the project.
+The number of units in the project was reduced from 222 to 174 during the first six months of the fiscal year.
+YMCA continued to reduce capacity to stabilize the project, reaching 160 units on July 1, 2019.
+Homefull was brought in at the start of FY2020 to take over the property management aspects of the program.
 These units are dedicated to chronically homeless single adults, disabled by mental illness, substance abuse, or dual diagnosis.
 Clients are housed in privately-owned single bedroom or efficiency apartments located throughout Franklin County.
 Participants are assisted to obtain and remain in permanent housing by direct access and/or linkage, by client choice, to flexible, multi-disciplinary, and individualized supportive services delivered in a range of settings.

-Program Outcome Achievement 7/1/18 to 12/31/18: Permanent Supportive Housing
+Program Outcome Achievement 7/1/20 to 12/31/20: Permanent Supportive Housing